Key Points

 These solutions are designed to scale with organizational needs, making them a better fit for today’s performance- and security-focused networking environments.

-Extending network coverage with repeaters introduces real security gaps — no device authentication, no traffic inspection, and no policy enforcement at the edge.
+Extending network coverage with repeaters introduces real security gaps, making device authentication, traffic inspection, and policy enforcement even more important.
 JoinNow Cloud RADIUS closes those gaps by enforcing identity-based access policies at the authentication layer, regardless of how the physical signal reaches the device.